2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/object-link.md

 # Link / @Link Object in Dynamic Code

 Basically you can always link around to other pages, websites or views using normal `<a href="...">text</a>` html.
-And often you just want to add some parameters to the current Url like `?id=27` - but the behavior of this can be very different depending on the DNN settings.
+And often you just want to add some parameters to the current Url like `?id=27` - but the behavior of this can be very different depending on the Dnn settings.
 The `Link` object helps you handle this.

-_Note:_ DNN often has a problem with links, because depending on what page you are on, the behaviour is a bit different.
+_Note:_ Dnn often has a problem with links, because depending on what page you are on, the behaviour is a bit different.
 This is especially important on the home page.
 Use `@Link.To(...)` to make sure everything works no matter what.

 [!include["Razor Tutorials"](~/shared/tutorials/razor.md)]